 That doesn't have to happen at the manufacturer.
 That introduction of mold could happen anywhere along the path from the manufacturer to the final location on the shelf within the retailer's store.
 The places where I buy dog food all have garden supplies and plants, and therefore potential exposure to water.
 I can imagine dog food on pallets temporarily stored in places at those stores where the bags can be exposed to water.
 Eventually those wet bags are moved into the store and all is forgotten.
 I'm taking a sample of the food to the vet with the hope that she will forward it to a lab where it can be tested.
 If it has mold, I will notify the manufacturer in addition to the retail outlet.
 In fact, I've already notified the manufacturer of the problem.

 Bought 10 cans of dog 0 Alpo chop house t-bone & rib eye steak flavor dog food bar code 0 11132 16937 4 Best By: JUL JUL2018 61831157 L8A82099.
 I called Purina today & talked with Nicole that was polite & took down the info & said she would send me coupons & my money but I am concerned about getting these cans pulled out of the stores & the facility in Allentown inspected.
 Reading your site purina has a problems.
 I'm concerned with the animals not coupons nor money.
 I have 4 dogs & 2 cats & 57 chickens.
 Somebody needs to speak for all of the animals.
 They are innocent.

-Alpo Dog Food Company Profile
+Alpo Dog Food Company Information